 If you chose a gas stove, now is the time to frame in the rough opening and install the vent sleeve.
 Next, proceed with the insulation.
 The side walls are a breeze.
 Just cut and fit fiberglass batts between the studs and staple them in place.
 Then cover the batts with a polyethylene vapor barrier.

 The floor and the ceiling insulation are another matter.
 Because our porch was elevated, we could easily add polystyrene insulation between the floor joists below.
 (We chose polystyrene because of its high R-value per inch of thickness.)
-But for those who have under 2 ft. of clearance between the joists and the ground, its probably a better idea to hire an insulation contractor.
+But for those who have under 2' of clearance between the joists and the ground, it's probably a better idea to hire an insulation contractor.
 Insulating our ceiling was also relatively easy because we had installed a fold-down access door in the ceiling when the porch was originally built.
-If you dont have access to the space above your ceiling, either install a fold-down door or, again, hire an insulation contractor.
+If you don't have access to

 Once the insulating is done, cut and nail the wainscoting boards in place and finish up the interior trim as shown in the drawing.
 Install the horizontal boards first, followed by the vertical boards.
 When the trim is installed, sand it with 180-grit sandpaper, then prime and paint inside and out.
 Finish up by installing a stove vent cap on the outside of the wall.